Sorry, you need to enable JavaScript to visit this website.

 A fair and transparent recruitment process is important to us.
 The national sift has been designed to ensure we assess each of the competencies and values relevant to the role.
 For the national sift, you do not need to know about the law or procedures relating to police work to be successful.

 The national sift is automatically scored by the assessment platform.
 Your scores from the SJT and the BSQ are combined to give an overall score.
-Your overall performance in the national sift is scored against a comparison group, which consists of applicants to police constable roles and is displayed as a percentile.
-Using these exercises offers a number of benefits, including:
+Your overall performance in the national sift is scored against a comparison group of applicants to police constable roles displayed as a percentile.
+Using these exercises offers a number of benefits.
+They provide:

-• they provide an objective method of assessing people based on job-relevant criteria
+• an objective method of assessing people based on job-relevant criteria

-• they provide candidates with an opportunity to demonstrate their strengths and abilities
+• an opportunity for candidates to demonstrate their strengths and abilities

-For the national sift, you will be informed via email whether you have or have not met the national standard.
-You will receive a personalised feedback report, which provides more information of the kinds of performance that distinguish better-performing candidates from those who did not perform as effectively.
+For the national sift, you will be informed by email whether you have met the national standard or not.
+You will receive a personalised feedback report with your score.
+It will contain more information about the kinds of performances that distinguish better-performing candidates from those who did not score as highly.

-Please note that the results window will vary depending on your recruiting force and their processing requirements.
+Please note that the results timeframe will vary depending on your recruiting force and their processing requirements.
 For specific dates, please contact your recruiting force.

 If unsuccessful, you may wish to resit the national sift.
-You may do so in three months’ time from the date you completed your assessment.
+You may do so from three months after the date you completed your assessment.

 You will be limited to attempt the assessments twice in a 12-month period.
 You will be required to complete both exercises in the national sift again.

-Our aim is to ensure that you have a positive experience of our online assessments and that you are provided with the opportunity to perform at your best.
+We want to ensure you have a positive experience of our online assessments and have the opportunity to perform at your best.
 If you have a concern about an issue that occurs during the assessment, you should raise it with your recruiting force immediately.

-If you feel that the matter has not been resolved after initial communication, and if you still wish to report any extenuating circumstances or procedural concerns that you believe may have had a negative impact on your performance and were beyond your control, you must do so in the form of a written appeal to the force to which you are applying.
-To support your appeal, you will need to provide supporting evidence.
+If you feel the matter has not been resolved after initial communication, you must make a written appeal to the force you are applying to.
+This situation would apply if you believe there are any extenuating circumstances or procedural concerns that may have affected your performance.
+To support your appeal, you will need to provide evidence.

-If you have met the standard in the assessment, your appeal will not be considered further.
+If you have met the standard required in the assessment, your appeal will not be considered further.
 Your appeal will only be considered if you have not met the standard.
+However, procedural issues will still be investigated, as they may have important implications for the assessment as a whole.
 Please note that you cannot appeal based on an unsuccessful result alone.
-However, procedural issues will still be investigated, as they may have important implications for the assessment as a whole.

 Extenuating circumstances

 Extenuating circumstances are likely to be a serious event or series of events, such as illness, accident or injury, or the death or serious illness of a family member.
-We recognise that lack of preparation and/or a heavy workload prior to completing the national sift may not allow you to perform at your best.
+We recognise that lack of preparation or a heavy workload prior to completing the online assessment process may not allow you to perform at your best.
 However, these are not considered to be extenuating circumstances.

-Prior to completing your assessment, if you are aware of any extenuating circumstances that will affect your performance or involvement, you may request to complete the assessment later.
-If the assessment is due to expire, you should notify your force to explain and request an extension, as these will not be grounds for appeal after the assessment.
-It will be your decision as to whether you continue with the assessment or withdraw and attend later.
+Prior to completing your assessment, if you are aware of extenuating circumstances affecting your performance or involvement, you may ask to complete the assessment later.
+If the assessment window is due to expire, notify your force to explain and request an extension.
+These will not be grounds for appeal after the assessment.
+It will be your decision as to whether you continue with the assessment or withdraw and undertake it later.

-We provide all candidates with this opportunity, as we recognise that it is important for candidates to feel ready and able to take the assessment stages, so they can perform to the best of their ability.
+We provide all candidates with this opportunity.
+We recognise that it is important for candidates to feel ready and able to take the assessment, so they can perform at their best.

-If you have any further concerns or queries related to the online application process that cannot be answered by technical support or your recruiting force, please contact [email protected] stating your recruiting force in the header of the email.
+If you have further queries related to the online application process that cannot be answered by technical support or your recruiting force, please contact [email protected].
+State your recruiting force in the header of the email.

 Was this page useful?